 Compare these options and find the one that best works for your needs and budgets.
 Thankfully, you can find them at a variety of price points, with many being affordable even for small businesses.

-Online review management can be a huge challenge, especially for business owners who don’t have any prior experience in customer service or digital marketing.
+Online review management can be a huge challenge, especially for business owners who don’t have any prior experience in customer service, social media, or digital marketing.

 This takes a lot of mental and emotional energy.
-It can get overwhelming, especially because the internet can be vicious when it wants to be.
+It can get overwhelming, especially because the internet is one place that can be vicious when it wants to be.

 How To Manage Your Reviews Online

-Signing up for review sites and claiming your business is the first step to gaining better control of your online reviews.
+Signing up for review sites and claiming your business is the first step to gaining better control of your social media and online reviews.
 There are many different platforms you need to think about, such as Yelp, Google, Facebook, and any other industry-specific review sites.

-The more websites you’re on, the more opportunities for people to review you.
-But this can also make it more difficult to manage and monitor.
+The more websites and social media you’re on, the more opportunities for people to review you.
+But this can also make it more difficult to manage and monitor customer satisfaction.